mbhushan/ps-algods-py/chap3-BasicDataStructure/Programming_Exercises_chap3.md

 ##### 18. Implement a slice method for the UnorderedList class.
 It should take two parameters, start and stop, and return a copy of the list starting at the start position and going up to but not including the stop position.
 > Please refer the slice(start, stop) method in SLList.py - testing method has been added in SLListClient.py

+##### 19. Implement the remaining operations defined in the OrderedList ADT.
+> Please refer to OrderedList.py for operations implementation and OrderedListClient.py for testing OrderedList.py class